 I was a high schooler in Taiwan at the time.
 It was the first time I learned about concept art, and I was blown away at how feasible it can be to have a successful career doing what I love.

 Although 2D concept art was what originally inspired me to pursue a career in art, I came to believe that 3D artists have an easier time finding jobs and went for a computer animation degree at college instead.

-I eventually came back to my origin and am currently honing my skills as a concept artist.
+I eventually came back to my origin and am currently honing my skills as a concept artist and illustrator.